JuliaLang/www.julialang.org/manual/constructors/index.md

     julia> Point(1,2.5)
     no method Point(Int64,Float64)
+     in method_missing at /Users/stefan/projects/julia/j/base.j:58

     ## explicit T ##

-    julia> Point{Int64}(1,2.5)
+    julia> Point{Int64}(1,2)
     Point(1,2)

+    julia> Point{Int64}(1.0,2.5)
+    no method Point(Float64,Float64)
+     in method_missing at /Users/stefan/projects/julia/j/base.j:58

-    julia> Point{Float64}(1,2.5)
+    julia> Point{Float64}(1.0,2.5)
     Point(1.0,2.5)

+    julia> Point{Float64}(1,2)
+    no method Point(Int64,Int64)
+     in method_missing at /Users/stefan/projects/julia/j/base.j:58

-For constructor calls with explicit type parameters, such as `Point{Int64}(1,2.5)`, the arguments can be of any type since the value of `T` is explicitly given.
+As you can see, for constructor calls with explicit type parameters, the arguments must match that specific type:
-If the arguments are not already of type `T`, then conversion is attempted.
+`Point{Int64}(1,2)` works, but `Point{Int64}(1.0,2.5)` does not.
-When the type is implied by the arguments to the constructor call, as in `Point(1,2)`, then the types of the arguments must match — otherwise it's ambiguous which of the arguments should determine the value of `T`.
+When the type is implied by the arguments to the constructor call, as in `Point(1,2)`, then the types of the arguments must agree — otherwise the `T` cannot be determined — but any pair of real arguments with matching type may be given to the generic `Point` constructor.

 What's really going on here is that `Point`, `Point{Float64}` and `Point{Int64}` are all different constructor functions.
 In fact, `Point{T}` is a distinct constructor function for each type `T`.
-Without any explicitly provided inner constructors, the declaration of the composite type `Point{T<:Real}` automatically provides an inner constructor, `Point{T}`, for each possible type `T<:Real`, which behaves just like non-parametric default inner constructors do.
+Without any explicitly provided inner constructors, the declaration of the composite type `Point{T<:Real}` automatically provides an inner constructor, `Point{T}`, for each possible type `T<:Real`, that behaves just like non-parametric default inner constructors do.
 It also provides a single general outer `Point` constructor that takes pairs of real arguments, which must be of the same type.
 This automatic provision of constructors is equivalent to the following explicit declaration: